ContextLab/CDL-tutorials/packages/README.md

 For more information on writing tests, see [here](https://docs.python-guide.org/writing/tests/#py-test).

 ### TravisCI
 TravisCI is a service that automatically runs your test each time you push your code to Github.
-In addition, you can test your software on multiple versions of your programming language (e.g. python 2 and 3) and send the results as a webhook (e.g. to slack).
+In addition, you can test your software on multiple versions of your programming language (e.g. python 3.5+) and send the results as a webhook (e.g. to slack).
 To set up travis, you will need to add a `.travis.yml` file to your repo.
 Here's what's inside:

 ```
 language: python                                      # the programming language
 sudo: false                                           # turn off sudo
 python:                                               # versions of python to test
-- '2.7'
 - '3.5'
 - '3.6'
 install:                                              # install instructions